 - lower blood pressure,

-Let me tell you; meditation has had a real positive impact on your life.
-If you’re new to meditation start with this video.
+Let me tell you; that meditation has had a real positive impact on your life.
+If you're new to meditation, start with this video.

 Neuroscience experiences show that listening to music can increase our positive emotions.